 Sister Bernadette Moriau, a nun from Beauvais, France, is the 70th and most recently-approved miraculous healing.
 She attended a pilgrimage to the Sanctuary of Our Lady of Lourdes in 2008.

 Sister Moriau was wheelchair-bound due to spinal damage.
 The nun was declared officially disabled in 1980.

-According to an article in Catholic News Agency, after attending a blessing for the sick at the Lourdes Shrine, the now 80-year-old nun explained that “something began to change.”
+After attending a blessing for the sick at the Lourdes Shrine, the now 80-year-old nun explained that “something began to change.”